Rakas v. Illinois: Arguments

 Rakas placed extensive emphasis on prior Court precedent, especially Jones v.
 United States, 362 U.S. 257 (1960).
 In Jones, the Court conducted a comprehensive analysis of the standing doctrine for the first time.
 Cecil Jones possessed a key to his friend's apartment, where he stored some clothing, although he resided in a different location.
-He was authorized to use the apartment, but he had only spent the night there on one occasion.
-The police carried out a search warrant at the location and discovered drugs, which were presented as evidence during the trial, leading to his conviction.
+He was authorized to use the apartment, but he had spent the night there only on one occasion.
+The police carried out a search warrant at the location and discovered drugs, which were presented as evidence during the trial, leading to Jones's conviction.
 He claimed to have no involvement with the drugs.
 In Jones, the Court held that the defendant had standing to challenge a search because he was "legitimately on the premises" when the search occurred.
-Initially, the Court determined that Jones was not required to claim possession of the drugs in order to establish standing, as the government could not contend that he had insufficient possession for standing while simultaneously asserting his guilt regarding the offense.
+Initially, the Court determined that Jones was not required to claim possession of the drugs to establish standing, as the government could not contend that he had insufficient possession for standing while simultaneously asserting his guilt regarding the offense.
 Furthermore, the Court recognized Jones as a "person aggrieved" by the search due to his vested interest in the property.

-Rakas initially argued that the Court ought to expand the Jones ruling to allow any criminal defendant, against whom a search was "directed", to possess the standing necessary to challenge the legality of the search.
-This is essentially the "target" theory of standing, where standing would be legitimized where an investigation is carried out on one individual to gather evidence pertaining to another individual.
+Rakas initially argued that the Court ought to expand the Jones ruling to allow any criminal defendant against whom a search was "directed" to have standing to challenge the search's legality.
+This is essentially the "target" theory of standing, where standing would be legitimized when an investigation is carried out on one individual to gather evidence on another individual.

 The government contended that the defendants, as mere passengers who neither owned the vehicle nor the rifle and ammunition discovered within it, lacked a reasonable expectation of privacy concerning those parts of the car.
 They maintained that being a passenger alone did not grant them the authority to challenge the search.